-The focus for the Group will be on continuing the profitable growth achieved during the year ended 30 June 2019, to further capitalise on the larger and growing customer base of the Group.
+The focus for the Group will be on guiding the business through the COVID-19 pandemic and restoring the profitable growth achieved in prior years to further capitalise on the larger and growing customer base of the Group.
 The Group will also continue development of its MEG business and commercialisation of its Somfit product with interested international partners.